 Illustration by Antoine Corbineau via The Illustration Room.

 This story is the second in a series titled A Festive Perspective, which showcases personal stories of food and culture during the festive season through varying multicultural lenses.
-The following articles will be published throughout the month of December, 2019.
+The following articles will be published throughout the festive season.
 You can read them all here.

 With fresh bounty in hand from the farmers’ market, this recipe practically wrote itself.
 I combined kohlrabi (which is white inside, by the way), carrots and beetroot with some beetroot leaves to create beautiful, jewel-toned latkes that are even tastier than they are colourful.
 My husband brought a pan of the crispy-fried latkes to a business meeting and they were gone in seconds.
 He came home with rave reviews and a generous offer to take me back to the farmers’ market!